r4lv/majo-v/README.md

 Options:
   --version
   -n, --dry-run
-  --current-time TEXT
+  --current-time HH_MM
   --help               Show this message and exit.
 ```

-The `FOLDER_WITH_IMAGES` is a folder where each file is named like `HH_MM.jpg`, e.g. `06_00.jpg`, `08_00.jpg`, and so forth.
-You do not need to start with `00_00.jpg`, nor do you need to have a file for every hour (or minute…). *majo-v* automatically chooses the latest image available, based on the current time.
-You can override the current time by using the `--current-time HH_MM` option.
+- You can override the current time by using the `--current-time HH_MM` option, to force a specific wallpaper.

-The `--dry-run` option does not actually change the wallpaper, just prints out the image it would use.
+- The `--dry-run` option does not actually change the wallpaper, just prints out the image it would use.